US life expectancy fell again in 2021, hitting lowest level since 1996

 According to a pair of CDC reports, life expectancy dropped for the second consecutive year, from 77 years to 76.4 years.
 This follows a major drop of 1.8 years in 2020, putting life expectancy from birth at about the same level it was in 1996.

-Every age group in the nation — from 1-year-olds to people age 85 and older— saw a decrease in life expectancy.
-Life expectancy for women is 79.9 years, about six years longer than men, but they both experienced the same decline.
+Every age group in the nation — from 1-year-olds to people aged 85 and older— saw a decrease in life expectancy.
+Life expectancy for women is 79.9 years, about six years longer than for men, but they both experienced the same decline.

 Almost all racial groups also saw an increase in death rates, with the exception of non-Hispanic Asian males and non-Hispanic Black males, which saw a slight decrease,